david-nossebro/david-nossebro.github.io/src/content/blog/astro-on-github-pages/index.md

 pubDate: Nov 09 2024
 ---
 After trying to deploy this blog using Surge as described in this [post](../deploy-static-site-to-surge/index.md) I realized some issues as mentioned in this [post](../why-surge-was-not-a-good-fit/index.md) I decided to try [Github page](https://pages.github.com/).
 ## Setup a new repository

-The first thing I need to do is to create a new repository with the same name as my Github user.
-In my case a repository called `david-nossebro/david-nossebro`.
+The first thing I need to do is to create a new repository with the same name as my Github user suffixed with `.github.io`.
+In my case a repository called `david-nossebro/david-nossebro.github.io`.
 The content of this repository will be published to [https://david-nossebro.github.io](https://david-nossebro.github.io).

 When that was done I pushed the source and content of this Astro blog to the new repository.
 But since this is not a compiled version with an index.html at the root, some more configuration is needed.